 We conducted our audit consistent with the planned scope and timing we previously communicated to you.

 Compliance with All Ethics Requirements Regarding Independence

-The engagement team, others in our firm, as appropriate, our firm, and our network firms have complied with all relevant ethical requirements regarding independence.
+The engagement team, others in our firm, as appropriate, our firm, has complied with all relevant ethical requirements regarding independence.